 The future land use map should not look like the existing land use map or zoning map, nor should they be used in the same manner.
-The future land use map is an illustration of long-range land use patterns of the Township based on the goals and strategies outlined in the Plan.
-Zoning districts should ideally implement the goals and strategies of the Plan to create the Township's desired objectives.
+The future land use map is an illustration of long-range land use patterns of the Township based on the goals and strategies outlined in the plan.
+Zoning districts should ideally implement the goals and strategies of the plan to create the Township's desired objectives.

 As the Planning Commission and Board are faced with making zoning and land development decisions (e.g., rezoning, site plan review, special use permit, planned unit development, plat reviews, etc.) the relationship of those requests to the Master Plan recommendations should be a primary consideration.
-A request to construct a commercial use in an area planned for residential development, for example, would be contrary to the Plan and should not be approved, unless the Plan is determined to be in error for that particular location or if conditions have changed significantly since the Plan was adopted.
+A request to construct a commercial use in an area planned for residential development, for example, would be contrary to the plan and should not be approved unless conditions have changed significantly since the plan was adopted.
 It is essential to keep the plan up-to-date and relevant to current conditions by reviewing the plan frequently.
 If so, the Master Plan can remain a reliable planning tool.